helmedeiros/blog/content/en/posts/2012-09-06-agile-portfolio-planning-managing-your-project-portfolio-johanna-rothman.md

 ---
-title: "Agile Portfolio - Planning: Managing Your Project Portfolio – "
+title: 'Agile Portfolio - Planning: Managing Your Project Portfolio – '
 author: helio
 layout: post
-date: 2012-09-06T18:07:51+00:00
+date: 2012-09-06 18:07:51+00:00
-embed:
+embed: null
-seo_follow:
+seo_follow: null
-seo_noindex:
+seo_noindex: null
-categories: ["Leadership", "Agile"]
+categories:
+- Leadership
+- Agile
 tags:
-  - "#AgileBR"
+- '#AgileBR'
 - AGILE
 - agile brazil
 - Agile Portfolio Planning
 - Johanna Rothman
 - Project Portfolio
+subtitle: Agile practices and development methodologies
 ---

 &emsp; A [Johanna][1] started by thanking for the invitation and saying how happy they are to be in Brazil.